Frytak/Frytak/README.md

 ## Currently working on 👾

--Taboolon, a website for converting images into tables.
+- Taboolon, a website for converting images into tables.
--Kaavio, a Rust library that makes graphical representations in terminals way easier.
+- Kaavio, a Rust library that makes graphical representations in terminals way easier.
--TwoToEleven, a copy of 2048 in the terminal.
+- TwoToEleven, a copy of 2048 in the terminal.

 ## Done projects 🔥